HAS-Tools-Fall2021/homework-david-edu-morales/Forecast_Submissions/morales_HW14.md

 ## Discussion

+____
+## Grade
+3/3: Great job!
+I'm sorry you weren't able to get it running but I think your experience is representative of what a lot of research codes look like.
+Its a good example of how much work it takes to actually make somethign usable for others.
+____

 ### 1. Paper information:
    - Title: Hot extremes have become drier in the United States Southwest
    - Link: https://www.nature.com/articles/s41558-021-01076-9